-2.3.1 Access to personal information (IPP 6 and 7; HPP 7)
+2.3.1 Access to personal information (IPP 7; HPP 7)

 We will allow individuals to access their personal information without excessive delay or expense.
-In the first instance, individuals seeking access to their own personal information, or seeking information about whether the University holds their personal information, should email privacy@scu.edu.au, outlining what information they want to access and providing their contact details and proof of identity.
 In most cases access can be provided through an informal information request process and at no cost to the individual.
 Exceptions include: